cronelab/ReconstructionSuite/README.md

 - As long as the electrode file is property registered to the T1, any localizer should be able to be used.
 Could probably re-incorporate FieldTrip to make it more software-agnostic
 - Clean up what actually gets exported.
 Some regions we probably don't care about.

+### Instructions:

+- Create a new folder in the Freesurfer subject directory and place the following files:
+- T1.nii
+- CT.nii
+- electrodes.txt (from Bioimage Suite)
+- T2.nii (optional)
+- DTI and corresponding bvec/bval (optional)

+### Issues:
+- Freesurfer dev branch is required for hippocampal/amygdal/thalamic segmentation.
+- Freesurfer 6.0 is required for trac-all
+(No idea why.
+Something having to do with the bval/bvec file and/or flirt)

 ### Example:

 ![Example](/Picture.jpg)